ZGB97/Basic-Math-Practice/README.md

 <h2>Description</h2>
-Simple Math Questions develop in C programing Language.
+Simple Math Questions that was developed in C programing Language.
 <br />